 Alberto Estrella is a Member of the firm and its Managing Member.
 Since Alberto joined the firm in 1994, he has been involved in hundreds of trials and earned a reputation as a distinguished and sought-after trial lawyer.
 This experience has led him to become a trusted advisor to business leader on a diverse variety of matters, including commercial and contract disputes, complex litigation, premises liability and insurance defense, antitrust and business regulation, federal laws and litigation, data privacy, trademarks and copyrights, administrative law, health law, corporate law, franchise law and many other areas in the firm.

 - George Washington University School of Law/J.D./1994/With Honors

 - Member, American Bar Association

 - Member, Hispanic Bar Association.
-Formed part of the Supreme Court Committee, a committee formed to promote the appointment of a Hispanic to the U.S. Supreme Court.
+Formed member of the Supreme Court Committee, a committee formed to promote the appointment of a Hispanic to the U.S. Supreme Court.

 - FINRA certified neutral securities arbitrator

 - World Bank’s Doing Business Reports (a comprehensive annual report that rates the competitiveness of hundreds of countries)/Collaborator

 - Chairman, Board of Trustees of NUC University/2017-current